swiss-seismological-service/scrtdd/README.md

 scrtdd [some options] --plugins dbpostgresql -d postgresql://user:password@host/seiscompDbName
 ```

-It is worth noting that this feature allows `scrtdd` to connect to remote seiscomp databases too and relocate events stored in other machines without interfering with the real-time processing happening there.
+It is worth noting that this feature allows rtDD to connect to remote seiscomp databases too and relocate events stored in other machines without interfering with the real-time processing happening there.

 ## 7. Custom velocity models

 ### 7.1 LOCSAT

-In the `scrtdd` configuration it is possible to select any travel time table installed in SeisComP; this means the default SeisComP travel time tables and any other tables installed by the user.
+In the rtDD configuration it is possible to select any travel time table installed in SeisComP; this means the default SeisComP travel time tables and any other tables installed by the user.
 Although, this is a general SeisComP topic and we suggest to refer to the official SeisComP documentation, here is a quick recipe for generating your own travel time table from a custom velocity model.

 SeisComP supports `LOCSAT` and `libtau` travel time table formats (1D velocity model).
 It is possible to generate a custom travel time table in `LOCSAT` format using the [TauP toolkit](https://www.seis.sc.edu/taup).